Trees in Hiroshima

 56 Yoshino Cherry and Japanese Black Pine

-56. Yoshino Cherry and Japanese Black Pine (Cerasus × Yedoensis ‘Somei-Yoshino', Pinus Thunbergii) 1-42 Hakushima Kitamachi, Naka-ku, Hiroshima-shi
+56. Yoshino Cherry and Japanese Black Pine (Cerasus × yedoensis ‘Somei-Yoshino', Pinus thunbergii) 1-42 Hakushima Kitamachi, Naka-ku, Hiroshima-shi

 1-42 Hakushima Kitamachi, Naka-ku, Hiroshima-shi

-Specie(s): Cerasus × Yedoensis ‘Somei-Yoshino', Pinus Thunbergii
+Specie(s): Cerasus × yedoensis ‘Somei-Yoshino', Pinus thunbergii

 Distance from the hypocenter: 2110m